tkf/emacs-request/README.rst

- GNU Emacs 24.3         yes (as of this writing)   yes GNU Emacs 24.2         yes                        no GNU Emacs 24.1         yes                        no GNU Emacs 23.4         yes                        no GNU Emacs 23.3         yes                        yes GNU Emacs 23.1         yes (as of this writing)   no GNU Emacs < 23         ?                          no
+ GNU Emacs 24.3         yes (as of this writing)   yes GNU Emacs 24.2         yes                        no GNU Emacs 24.1         yes                        no
 ====================== ========================== =====================